akerlytics/akerlytics.github.io/_contributions/en/contributions.md

 <!-- @#contribiutions-to-the-project -->
 <!-- #endregion -->

 Contributions can be of multiple forms and utilise different mediums.

 The encouraged approche is by editing the text directly in the repo for this issue.
 The host for the documents is GitHub, see [contribute via GitHub](#contribute-via-github).

 The anonymous way of contributing is via emails directed to dedicated funnels.

 Contribution methods for the current issue:
-  - Via github account after being selected - (to come)
   - Via email:
     - for showing support - (to come)
-    - for editing content - (to come)
+    - for editing content - (might come)
+  - Via github account after being selected - (to come)
   - Via editing tools specifically for this project - (functional)

-Because of the developpment of the utilities to edit the public repo for this issue and because of the deadline of Mai 2024, the initial method for contribution for anyone interested is using a *github* account, see [contribute via GitHub](#contribute-via-github).
+Because of the developpment of the utilities to edit the public repo for this issue and because of the deadline of Mai 2024, the favored method for contribution for anyone interested is using a *github* account, see [contribute via GitHub](#contribute-via-github).

 ---